-The New York Fed is engaging with three of its existing external Advisory Groups to discuss these issues.
+The New York Fed engaged with three of its existing external Advisory Groups to discuss these issues.
 Find the minutes from those meeting below:

-In addition, the New York Fed hosted a capstone roundtable discussion on May 20, 2019 that included additional constituents, including labor and non-profit leaders, local government officials and congressional district staff, and regional academics.
+In addition, the New York Fed hosted a capstone roundtable discussion in May that included additional constituents, including labor and non-profit leaders, local government officials and congressional district staff, and regional academics.
 Attendees participated in a discussion with Richard H. Clarida, Vice Chair of the Board of Governors of the Federal Reserve System, and John C. Williams, President and CEO of the New York Fed.

 For more on how the New York Fed engages with its district, go to Outreach & Education.